Frequently Asked TMJ Questions – Las Vegas, NV

 One surprising side effect of a TMD is a constant ringing sound in your ears.
 This is a sign of tinnitus, and it’s often accompanied by ear pain.
 Because the eardrum is so close to the temporomandibular joint, they can affect each other.
 If the joint becomes inflamed, it can affect the stabilization of the eardrum, resulting in the ringing sound.
 In severe cases, tinnitus can keep you up at night, and the noise can last months, years, or even a lifetime.
 In many cases, having your TMD treated will also relieve your tinnitus.

 How Long Should I Wear an Oral Appliance for TMD Therapy?

-When you receive an oral appliance to treat your TMD, it’s important to be mindful of how long it stays in your mouth.
-While some patients might need to wear it all the time, others should only place it in their mouths as night.
-It largely depends on the alignment of the jaw as well as how severe your disorder is.
+If you receive an oral appliance to treat your TMD, it’s important to be mindful of how long it stays in your mouth.
+While some patients might need to wear it all the time, others should only place it in their mouths at night.
+It largely depends on the alignment of the jaws as well as how severe your disorder is.
 Generally, it’s recommended not to wear an oral appliance for longer than six months, since it could lead to other issues with your jaw.
 Of course, everyone is different; you’ll need to follow Dr. West’s instructions very carefully.